City guides

 For the most part, bars in Salamanca a more on the traditional side and serve up a wide variety of classic tapas to be enjoyed with a glass of wine or a cold beer but always surrounded by friends or family.

-On the Weekend the popular areas in Salamanca can get crowded but the ambiance and the food is well worth having to deal with the crowds.
+On the Weekend the popular areas in Salamanca can get crowded but the ambiance and the food are well worth having to deal with the crowds.

 Then there is Salamanca’s farinato, a spreadable sausage, similar in some ways to sobrasada.
 It is usually fried and served with a fried egg and fried potatoes or spread on freshly toasted bread.
 Simply superb.

-Weekends are normally pretty busy since tjhe city receives lots of local tourists, family visit students and students don´t attend classes.
+Weekends are normally pretty busy since the city receives lots of local tourists, families visit students and students don´t attend classes.
 But the city is very lively on weekends too and you would not get the feeling of other saturated tourist destinations.

-Our favorite months to visit Salamanca are march, april, may, june (you may be lucky and find students celebrating!, september and october.
+Our favorite months to visit Salamanca are March, April, May, and June (you may be lucky and find students celebrating!, September, and October.

-Salamanca is located 200 kilomters northwest of Madrid.
-It enjoys a pure continental weather with cold winters and hot and dry summers.
+Salamanca is located 200 kilometers northwest of Madrid.
+It enjoys pure continental weather with cold winters and hot and dry summers.

 Two less well-known spots are the towers at La Clerecia (facing la Casa de las Conchas) and the views from the Huerto de Calixto y Melibea.
 This last case offers probably the most romantic spot and views of all Salamanca